(1936 - )

 Since then he has been enormously successful in the world of theatre, composing scores for the Royal Shakespeare Company and the National Theatre, and working closely with artists of the calibre of Laurence Olivier, John Gielgud, Joan Littlewood, Jonathan Miller, John Wells, Barry Humphries and Billy Connolly.

 Davis is equally well-known in the field of dance, working with the major choreographers of the day.
-His first assignment began with London Contemporary Dance Theatre, for whom he produced music for David and Goliath (1975) and Dances of Love and Death (1981).
-Sadler's Wells Royal Ballet commissioned A Picture of Dorian Gray in 1987, and this was followed by commissions from Northern Ballet Theatre - the award-winning A Simple Man (1988) and Lippizaner (1989) both with Gillian Lynne, Liaisons Amoureuses (1989); A Christmas Carol (1992).
-Aladdin (2000), with Robert Cohen, was written for Scottish Ballet, and later taken up by David Bintley for Tokyo's New National Ballet in 2008.
-His association with Derek Deane has led to a full-length ballet, Alice in Wonderland (1995) commissioned by the English National Ballet and based on themes by Tchaikovsky, and later The Lady of the Camellias (2008), which was commissioned by the National Ballet of Croatia.
-A full-length ballet commissioned by David Bintley for Birmingham's Royal Ballet resulted in Cyrano (2007).
+His work began with London Contemporary Dance Theatre, for whom he produced music for David and Goliath (1975) and Dances of Love and Death (1981).
+Sadler’s Wells Royal Ballet commissioned A Picture of Dorian Gray in 1987, and this was followed by commissions from Northern Ballet Theatre - the award-winning A Simple Man (1988) and Lippizaner (1989) both with Gillian Lynne, Liaisons Amoureuses (1989); A Christmas Carol (1992).
+Aladdin (2000), with Robert Cohen, was written for Scottish Ballet, and later taken up by David Bintley for Tokyo’s New National Ballet in 2008.
+His association with Derek Deane has led to a full-length ballet, Alice in Wonderland (1995) based on themes by Tchaikovsky and commissioned by the English National Ballet, and later The Lady of the Camellias (2008), which was commissioned by the National Ballet of Croatia.
+A full-length ballet commissioned by David Bintley for Birmingham’s Royal Ballet resulted in Cyrano (2007).